cyfko/veridot/README.md

-# DVerify - Multi-Language Distributed Verification Library
+# Veridot - Multi-Language Distributed Verification Library

-DVerify is a lightweight and flexible library for verifying digitally signed data.
-Initially developed in Java, DVerify is now available in multiple languages, making it accessible across various platforms.
+Veridot is a lightweight and flexible library for verifying digitally signed data.
+Initially developed in Java, Veridot is now available in multiple languages, making it accessible across various platforms.

 ## ✨ Features